ahuang91/LeetcodeHelper/README.md

-# LeetCode Helper
+# LeetHelper

 A web app that analyzes your LeetCode submission history using AI to provide personalized feedback on your problem-solving journey.

 ## Features

-- View your recent LeetCode submissions grouped by problem
+- View your recent LeetCode submissions grouped by problem and topic
-- Analyze your submission history with Gemini, Claude, or OpenAI to understand:
+- Analyze submission history with Gemini, Claude, or OpenAI to understand:
   - How your thinking evolved across attempts
   - Common mistakes and misconceptions
   - Suggestions for improvement
+- Analyze all problems in a topic category in a single AI call
 - Track which submissions you've already analyzed
-- Dark mode support
+- Supports multiple AI providers: Google Gemini, Anthropic Claude, OpenAI ChatGPT

 ## Getting Started

 ### Prerequisites

-- Node.js 20+
+- Node.js 18+
 - A LeetCode account
-- A Gemini API key (get one at [Google AI Studio](https://aistudio.google.com/apikey))
+- An API key for at least one supported AI provider

 ### Installation